alegrigoriev/py-vss/README.md

 - returns a vss_revision object for the given version number.
 If the version number is out of bounds, it raises `ArgumentOutOfRangeException` exception.

+Methods listed below are used for item position reconstruction.
+The program rebuilds an array of items in a directory by applying changes caused by project revisions, from first (oldest) to last (the most recent).
+Each revision then knows an index of an item which it applies to.

+An item in the array is just a `vss_full_name` object, which consists of the item's logical name, physical name, indexing name, and long (actual) name.

+A logical name is the name by which an item is referred in revisions (as in `vss_name` object).
+In some cases it may be empty.

+An indexing name is item's logical name, converted to the locale-specific lowercase, in locale-specific multi-byte encoding.
+Simple byte comparison is used for sort.

+A physical name refers to the database file name (8 uppercase letters).

+A long name is the actual file name in the checkout tree.

+The items' array is sorted by their indexing name.
+Multiple items can have same indexing name, but they will have distinct physical name.
+Items with same indexing name are not sorted by their physical name.

+`find_item_index(self, full_name)`
+- Find item index in the sorted array by indexing name and physical name, which are part of `full_name`.
+If an item is not present, the function returns the index of the first element with same or greater logical name, which is an insertion point for the new item.

+`find_item(self, full_name)`
+- Find item index in the sorted array by indexing name and physical name, which are part of `full_name`.
+If a matching item is not present, return -1.

+`remove_item(self, full_name)`
+- remove the item from the sorted array by indexing name and physical name, which are part of `full_name`.
+Returns a tuple of `(item_idx, item)`, or `(item_idx, None)` if the name not found.

+`remove_item_by_idx(self, item_idx)`
+- remove the item from the sorted array by index in the array.
+Returns a tuple of `(item_idx, item)`, or `(item_idx, None)` if the index is invalid.

+`add_item(self, full_name)`
+- add an item to the sorted array by indexing name and physical name, which are part of `full_name`.

+`get_item(self, item_idx)`
+- returns an item by its index in the array.

+`def insert_item(self, item_idx, full_name)`
+- insert an item (`full_name`) at the given position.

 ### class `vss_file_item_file`

 This class manages file item files, which store file revisions.
 It has the following methods: